Coinductive proof search for polarized logic with applications to full intuitionistic propositional logic: Final remarks

 \section{Final remarks}

-We have shown that ``coinductive proof search'' extends to polarized intuitionistic logic \cite{SimmonsTOCL2014,JESENTCS17}: the basic result about the equivalence of the coinductive and finitary representation of solution spaces is obtained, as well as decidability of some predicates (one of which is provability) through recursive predicates defined over the finitary syntax.
+\textbf{On the contribution.} We have shown that proof search in a focused sequent calculus for polarized intuitionistic logic \cite{LiangMillerTCS09,SimmonsTOCL2014,JESENTCS17} can be brought into the scope of coinductive proof search.
+The vehicle for the study conducted here is $\PIL$, a slight variation of the system proposed by the first author \cite{JESENTCS17}.
+Coinductive proof search coped well with the new case study, despite the wealth of connectives and inherent sophistication of the proof system.
+Together with the basic result about the equivalence of the coinductive and finitary representations of solution spaces, we: (1) showed how to develop meta-theory (disjunction and infinity-or-nothing properties) with the coinductive syntax of $\copils$; (2) obtained decidability of some predicates concerning inhabitants or solutions through recursive predicates defined over the finitary syntax.

-In the presence of disjunction, focused proofs fail to be \emph{canonical}---in e.\,g.~\cite{SchererRemy15} (Subsec.~1.7) it is observed that types with a unique canonical inhabitant may have infinitely many focused inhabitants.
-So, we stress again, our algorithms for type finiteness refer to the finiteness of the number of \emph{focused} inhabitants (which are all the inhabitants according to the specific proof systems considered in this paper).
-The next challenge is to try our approach with the even more sophisticated systems \cite{SchererRemy15} that capture canonical inhabitants, and for that we find it useful to deal with $\PIL$ first.

-But the study of $\PIL$ has other uses, as a platform to study other logics.
-We illustrated this view with $\LJT$, a focused proof system for intuitionistic logic, by means of the negative translation of $\LJT$ into $\PIL$.
-Variants of this translation were previously mentioned or sketched \cite{ZeilbergerPOPL2008,LiangMillerTCS09}, here we give a full treatment as a translation between languages of proof terms.
-By composing the properties of the negative translation with the results about polarized logic, we extract results about proof search in $LJT$ (including notably disjunction).

-Our negative translation is reminiscent of Girard's translation of intuitionistic logic into linear logic.
-The latter translation may be seen as underlying other translations in the literature---see \cite{CurienMunchMaccagnoni10} for a study that involves polarized \emph{linear} logic and even covers cut-elimination (our setting is cut-free and linearity plays no role).
-We also worked out a positive translation of cut-free $\LJQ$ \cite{DyckhoffLengrand2007} into $\PIL$, but have no space to show it.
-This opens the way to the study of inhabitation problems relative to call-by-value $\lb$-terms, and for that, the results obtained here about $\PIL$ will be reused.

-In the context of intuitionistic implication, we obtained in \cite{JESRMLP-FI2019} decidability of problems involving the concept of solution rather than inhabitant (including the problem of termination of proof search).
-As further future work, we plan to extend to $\PIL$ such decidability results.